 - Authentication and authorization can be put in place on the VCS.

 - The VCS takes care of managing the versioning, and will not allow for commit if there is any conflict.

 - Maintains the commit log for commit information by developers.

-Since the VCS resides on the server and does all the heavy lifting on hosting the code, versioning the files, maintain commit log information, the client is confined only to get the latest copy of the code and work and finally commit the changes back to the VCS.
+Since the VCS resides on the server and does all the heavy lifting on hosting the code, versioning the files, maintaining commit log information, the client is confined only to get the latest copy of the code and work and finally commit the changes back to the VCS.
 The code on the client machine is mere a working copy and not the entire repository itself.
-Now lets see the major drawback of this approach.
-Lets me explain with the help of an example.
+Now let’s see the major drawback of this approach.
+Let me explain with the help of an example.

-- Another drawback of VCS is with scalability.
-Imagine working on a open source project where thousands of developers need to work and there are many thousands of branches created.
+- Another drawback of VCS is scalability.
+Imagine working on an open-source project where thousands of developers need to work and there are many thousands of branches created.
 Merging the changes and managing the branches is a nightmare and cannot be achieved with traditional version control systems.

 Happy Learning !!